kaworu/tagutil/README.md

 # Tagutil - CLI music files tags editor

-tagutil(1) is a cli too to edit music file's tag.
-It aim to provide both an easy-to-script interface and ease of use for human :)
+tagutil(1) is a CLI tool to edit music file's tag.
+It aim to provide both an easy-to-script interface and ease of use for human.

 ## INSTALL